NVIDIA/k8s-device-plugin/README.md

 - Run GPU enabled containers in your Kubernetes cluster.

 This repository contains NVIDIA's official implementation of the [Kubernetes device plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/).
+As of v0.15.0 this repository also holds the implementation for GPU Feature Discovery labels, for further information on GPU Feature Discovery see [here](docs/gpu-feature-discovery/README.md).

 Please note that:
 - The NVIDIA device plugin API is beta as of Kubernetes v1.10.